-SACOG conducts programming rounds to allocate funds to projects based on available apportionments of regional Congestion Mitigation and Air Quality (CMAQ), Regional Surface Transportation Program (RSTP), State Transportation Improvement Program (STIP), and Active Transportation Program (ATP), and SACOG managed funds.
+SACOG conducts funding rounds to allocate funds to transportation projects based on available apportionments of regional Congestion Mitigation and Air Quality (CMAQ), Regional Surface Transportation Program (RSTP), State Transportation Improvement Program (STIP), Active Transportation Program (ATP), and SACOG managed funds.
 The funds get distributed through individual funding programs that together make up a funding round.
 SACOG will conduct the 2019 funding round to complete the 2018/2019 funding cycle.
 The SACOG board has adopted a policy framework for the 2019 funding round.
 Eligible applicants can apply to one of three 2019 funding programs.
 Streamlined applications will be released on May 7, 2019, and due on June 10, 2019.

 The federally required Transportation Improvement Program (TIP) is known as the Metropolitan Transportation Improvement Program (MTIP) in the Sacramento Region.
 It is a short-term listing of surface transportation projects that receive federal funds, are subject to a federally required action, or are regionally significant.
 Apart from some improvements to the region’s airports and the Port of Sacramento, all regionally significant transportation projects and federally funded capital projects are part of the MTIP.